 were busy building stronger socioeconomic relations with Middle Eastern countries though joint economic development

 initiatives and open cultural dialogues.
 It is a known fact, people do business with people they like.
 Why else do you

-think Dubai lost the U.S. port deal after they won it!
-Why else do you think Sudan choose China instead of U.S. as its
+think Dubai lost the U.S. port deal after they won it?
+Why else do you think Sudan choose China instead of the U.S. as

-primary oil investor and partner?
-Who do you think has a better global competing strategy the U.S. or the EU?
+its primary oil investor and partner?
+Who do you think has a better global competing strategy the U.S. or the EU, Japan & China?

 • In 2005, U.S. dependency (in dollar amounts) on imported oil was half of imported manufactured goods.
 If the

-U.S. conducts another war or an attack on Iran, that would most definitely lead to a sharp increase in oil prices and
+U.S. launches another war or an attack on Iran, that would most definitely lead to a sharp increase in oil prices and

-• The continuation in the current direction of U.S. foreign policy may risk some creditors getting back at the
+• The continuation in the current foreign policy direction may risk some creditors getting back at the United

 5) Root Cause Analysis